timeplus-io/docs/docs/public-beta-2.md

   * We refined the dashboard edit mode.
 Changes you make while in edit mode won't be saved automatically, to prevent accidental changes.
 Click the **Save Changes** button to confirm changes, or click the **Cancel** button to discard changes.
   * You can now customize the colors of lines, areas, and bars for charts.
+  * **Migration notice:** since we updated the schema of dashboard&chart definition, your existing dashboards need to be re-configured manually to render properly.
+This would be a one-time effort.

 **Other Enhancements**